godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 .. note:: At the time of when this was written, I did not realize you can use ``$"../NodeName"`` to get the parent nodes using ``$``, which is why ``get_parent().get_node()``
           is used instead.

 Next we get the collision shape and assign it to ``target_collision_shape``.
-The reason we need to collision shape is because even when the mesh is invisible, the collision shape will still exist in the physics world.
+The reason we need the collision shape is because even when the mesh is invisible, the collision shape will still exist in the physics world.
 This makes it where the player can interact with a non-broken target even though it's invisible, which is not what we want.
 To get around this, we will disable/enable the collision shape as we make the mesh visible/invisible.